iamguid/ngx-mf/README.md

 # ngx-mf
-`ngx-mf` is zero dependency set of types for infer angular FormGroup type from model type.
+`ngx-mf` is zero dependency set of types for infer angular `FormGroup` type from model type.
-That means you can bind your models type with form type.

 It doesn't increase your bundle size because it's just TypeScript types.